-Pickens Technical College is constantly evolving to bring its students more options in vocational education.
+Pickens Technical College is constantly evolving to bring its students more options in career education.
 That’s a fancy way of saying that PTC is always looking for new ways to improve its classes for you.
 One of the more recent advancements in PTC’s technical courses is in the Advanced Manufacturing program.
 You might not recognize that official class title.
 It’s because it used to be known as the Computer-Aided Machining program.

 The problem with the old program name was that instructor Michael Townsend and the PTC Advisory Committee wanted to offer students more training in skills they’ll need to be successful machinists.
 In an industry-changing rapidly, Townsend saw an opportunity to expand his course’s studies to match the constant waves of new technology being introduced to machine shops everywhere.